 , 4 wheel drive or a run along the road may be needed to get to the trailhead at Cairnes Creek on the Blaeberry Forest Service Road

 .
-The road has a few washouts, and is being repaired, so it can be closed where they are working on it.
+The road may have a few washouts, and if it is being worked on, it can be closed where they are working on it.
 Depending on the road's condition, one may not be able to drive all the way to the trailhead shown in this description.
 Plan your adventure accordingly.
 The effort is well worth it!